Logo

 Wager app

-Wager apps combine diet challenges with betting, further motivating users to reach their fitness goals.
-A user bets some money that they will achieve a specific weight goal.
+Challenges and betting will motivate users to reach their fitness goals even more.
+For example, a user bets some money that they will achieve a specific weight goal.
 If they lose the required number of stones by a specified date, they get their money back or win a cash prize.
 If they fail, they lose the money.

 In-app advertising

-A nutrition or diet website or mobile app with a considerable user base can generate corresponding revenue through advertising.
+A website or mobile app with a considerable user base can generate revenue through advertising.
 The key to success is to display ads relevant to the users’ needs and to make them unobtrusive.

 For example, you can display ads that promote food supplements, health-related events, sportswear, equipment, etc., as banners or as “native ads” incorporated in blog posts or other content.